inno-devops-labs/F23-intro-course-labs/lab2/Ansible/README.md

 #

-# Purpose and Benefits:
+# Purpose and Benefits

 ### Ansible allows for the automation of repetitive tasks, making it easier to manage and scale infrastructure.
 It provides a declarative language for defining configurations, making it more accessible and user-friendly.

 #

-# Key Features and Functionalities:
+# Key Features and Functionalities

 ### Infrastructure as Code (IaC) capabilities for managing configurations